-There are large gaps over 1/4" in size adjacent the soffit vent blocks.
-These gaps allow insects and rodents to enter the attic.
-Covering the gaps with screening, a strip of wood and/or caulking is recommended.
+Gaps over 1/4" in size adjacent the soffit vent blocks will allow insects and rodents to enter the attic.
+Covering any gaps with screening, a strip of wood and/or caulking is recommended.

-3.4 GUTTERS AND DOWNSPOUTS
+3.5 GUTTERS AND DOWNSPOUTS

 Roof runoff is collected and channeled into the downspouts by aluminum gutters fastened to the rafter tails.
 The gutters and downspouts are properly installed and are performing their intended function.
 Gutters should be cleaned regularly to prevent clogging and overflow.